 Quick fact: the original color of the breast cancer ribbon was peach.
 Read more about that here.

-However, after watching this video for a college class I took and almost immediately following that, the unfortunate death of Steve Jobs (who, as most people now know, had pancreatic cancer) I had a more profound thought.
+However, after watching this video for a college class I took and almost immediately following that, the untimely death of Steve Jobs (who, as most people now know, had pancreatic cancer) I had a more profound thought.
 Why can't we make November be as purple, as October is pink?
 November is Pancreatic Cancer Awareness month and purple is the color for pancreatic cancer awareness (as well as numerous other things, check it out.)

 I'm hoping to spread awareness about Pancreatic Cancer and ask anyone who happens upon my website, to do the same.
 I will (if they allow it) be placing fliers, linking to this website, at my college as well as wearing a purple ribbon every day in November (actually, I might even start early and wear one in October!) in hopes that people will ask "what's that for?"
 Just so I can spread the news.